gravitational/teleport/rfd/0144-client-tools-updates.md

 The original client tools binaries won't be overwritten.
 Instead, additional binaries will be downloaded and stored in `~/.tsh/bin` with `0555` permissions.
-A file named `version.yaml` in the same directory will maintain the mapping between proxies and tools versions, to support auto-purge of unused binaries.
+A file named `version.yaml` in the same directory will maintain the mapping between proxies and tools versions, to support auto-purge (and free up disk space) of unused binaries.

 To enable concurrent operation and updates of multiple client tools, locking mechanisms utilizing [syscall.Flock](https://pkg.go.dev/syscall#Flock) (for